aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/_index.md

 ---
-title: "Integrating with Amazon Bedrock"
+title: "Enhancing Your Application with Amazon Bedrock"
 chapter: true
 weight: 6
 ---

-# Enhancing Your Application with Amazon Bedrock

 ## What You'll Learn